IT governance - an introduction

 The official standard for IT governance is ISO/IEC 38500:2015, which provides an efficient and effective framework for IT governance - leading to better alignment of IT with organisational decisions.

 What are ‘IT governance frameworks’?

-There are three widely recognised, vendor-neutral, third-party frameworks that are often described as ‘IT governance frameworks'.
-While on their own they are not completely adequate to that task, each has significant IT governance strengths:
+There are three widely recognised, vendor-neutral, third-party frameworks that are often described as ‘IT governance frameworks’.
+Although on their own they are not completely adequate for that task, each has significant IT governance strengths: